loris-verga/TheDualityOfSimilarity/README.md

 ## 3. Psychological Signatures: What Communities Express

 Language also reveals psychology.
-Each hyperlink post in the dataset includes **64 LIWC features** and **VADER sentiment scores**, capturing emotional tone, cognitive style, and more.
+Each hyperlink post in the dataset includes **64 LIWC features** and **VADER sentiment scores**.
+LIWC is a text analysis program that counts words belonging to psychologically meaningful categories.
+Meanwhile, VADER (Valence Aware Dictionary and Sentiment Reasoner) is a rule-based sentiment analysis tool.
+It uses a specialized dictionary designed to accurately understand the emotions and opinions found in social media texts.

 For each subreddit, we aggregate the normalized LIWC+VADER features of all its outgoing posts to define a **psychological signature**, the average emotional and cognitive expression shown by its authors when interacting with other communities.